These five do’s and five do not’s will change the way you think about #photography from now on! Improve your pictures without any new equipment!

 - Don’t have a mess all around you.
 Clean your space up.
 Or, use the tips above to frame the scene with a poster board.
 Edit out whatever you can.
 Or, you may have to decide not to post a photo or recreate a craft or recipe to take a better picture.
 Clear out a dedicated space or room for photographing your recipes or projects.

 - Don’t take your camera’s owner’s manual for granted.
-Get to know your camera.
+According to a Get to know your camera.
 Test out the buttons.
 Even spending 5-10 minutes to test out features and look up how to perform certain actions will drastically improve your photos.
 Kelli makes sure to read the manual and buys the “For Dummies” book, if available for your specific camera.
 If you don’t have your manual, look it up online and you should be able to find the pdf of it.